 2.1.
-The Type 3 test shall be carried out[, if required,] on a vehicle with positive- ignition engine, which has been, subjected to the Type 1 test, as specified in UN Regulation No. 154.
+The Type 3 test, if required, shall be carried out on a vehicle with positive- ignition engine, which has been, subjected to the Type 1 test, as specified in UN Regulation No. 154.

 2.2.
 The engines tested shall include leak-proof engines other than those so designed that even a slight leak may cause unacceptable operating faults (such as flat-twin engines).